WHO IS THE TODDLER CHILD?

 Toddlers form very strong attachments to those they love and are interested in playing near other children.
 Toddlers are learning about their own feelings and empathy for others.
 In their eagerness to learn they become frustrated when prevented in any way from continuing their exploration.

 The toddler at this age is like a sponge, absorbing stunning amounts of knowledge from his environment rapidly and effortlessly.
 Dr. Montessori observed that children pass through key developmental times during which it is easier and more natural for a child to learn certain skills.
-The La Petite Toddler program is created to facilitate this growth and learning.
+The Reedy Creek Montessori Toddler program is created to facilitate this growth and learning.

 Our Toddler Beethoven Room environment is filled with inviting materials, child-sized furniture and loving and skilled teachers, creating a place in which each child’s natural abilities can unfold.